Foreign affairs minister welcomes “brave new Canadian” as Saudi teen lands in Toronto

 She was off to get winter clothes, said Mario Calla, executive director of COSTI Immigrant Services, which is helping her settle in temporary housing and applying for a health card.

-Calla said Alqunun has friends in Toronto that she will be meeting up with this weekend.
+Calla said Alqunun has friends in Toronto who she will be meeting up with this weekend.

 Alqunun gained international prominence when she fled her family last week while visiting Kuwait and flew to Bangkok, where she barricaded herself in an airport hotel and launched a Twitter campaign outlining allegations of abuse against her relatives.